gaqzi/incident-commander/README.md

 ![Mockup](docs/images/incident-commander-mockup.light.excalidraw.png#gh-light-mode-only)
 ![Mockup](docs/images/incident-commander-mockup.dark.excalidraw.png#gh-dark-mode-only)

-1. Specify what the incident is about
+1. [ ] Specify what the incident is about
-    - Since 00:00 UTC we are seeing [problem] in [impacted area] with [impact]
+    - [X] Since 00:00 UTC we are seeing [problem] in [impacted area] with [impact]
+    - [ ] Update the state (Investigating / Identified / Monitoring / Resolved)
-2. Add actions that we are taking
+2. [ ] Add actions that we are taking
-    - Specify who is taking an action and how long between updates
+    - [X] Specify who is taking an action and how long between updates
-    - Allow actions to have a link to something
+    - [ ] Allow actions to have a link to something
-3. Keep a list of current active
+3. [ ] Keep a list of current active
-    - Finish action and don't provide in summary (escalation successful, for example doesn't need to be mentioned, it will lead to a new action)
+    - [ ] Finish action and don't provide in summary (escalation successful, for example doesn't need to be mentioned, it will lead to a new action)
-    - Issue a reminder when checkin time has come to give an update
+    - [ ] Issue a reminder when checkin time has come to give an update
+      - [X] Visually show a countdown
+      - [ ] Local notification?
+Some sound?
+More of something?
-4. Keep a list of past actions
+4. [ ] Keep a list of past actions
-    - Shown and what resolution they had.
+    - [ ] Shown and what resolution they had.
 Will be part of the big tech update but at the bottom of it.
+    - [ ] Distinguish between actions and tasks
-5. Buttons to export (goes into the clipboard)
+5. [ ] Buttons to export (goes into the clipboard)
-    - Business update: Doesn't have any formatting
+    - [ ] Business update: Doesn't have any formatting
-    - Business + Text Update: Uses Slack formatting
+    - [ ] Business + Text Update: Uses Slack formatting

 Post MVP: